lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. If the new firmware doesn't start properly, at the next reboot the bootloader swaps back the Active and Standby Firmware images.
 The bootloader starts the Active Firmware Image (now containing the old firmware)

 1. PineTime should start correctly with the old firmware with SMP service operational.
-We may perform the firmware upgrade again when the new firmware is fixed.
+We may perform the firmware update again when the new firmware is fixed.

 Thankfully most of this firmware update and rollback logic is built into the [MCU Manager Library](https://github.com/apache/mynewt-mcumgr).
 For the swapping of firmware we'll use another open-source component: [__MCUBoot Bootloader__](https://juullabs-oss.github.io/mcuboot/).
 More about MCUBoot in a while.